Microneedling Serums Compared to Regular Microneedling - What's The Difference

 The process can feel a little uncomfortable with users saying it's like rubbing sandpaper all over their face, and some people note that it feels like there tiny glass shards in the skin.
 The Spicules remain in the skin after they're applied and they take up to 24-74 hours to fully dissolve.

 Pros: It can be a way to try microneedling without the actual needles.
-It offers some benefits like smoother skin, plumper skin, and perhaps some redution in pigmentation, although the results seem to be temporary or don't last as long compared to physical microneedling.
+It offers some benefits like smoother skin, plumper skin, and perhaps some reduction in pigmentation, although the results seem to be temporary or don't last as long compared to physical microneedling.

 Next we'll discuss regular home microneedling and how it compares to liquid microneedling.